Research

 © Jens Rump

-A significant part of our research deals with silicon, the heavier homologue of Group 14 carbon, which due to its large natural occurrence is a ubiquitous component of materials with enormous future potential.
+Due to its long natural abundance and its special properties, silicon is an important element that is used in many materials of great technological importance.
 Various silicon compounds in low oxidation states are important species in chemical vapor deposition for the production of semiconductors and solar cells or in the synthesis of organochlorosilanes in the Mueller-Rochow process.
 In our research group, we try to tame these highly reactive species and explore their chemistry under normal laboratory conditions.

-Recent developments in molecular silicon chemistry have shown that N-heterocyclic carbenes (NHCs) are capable of stabilizing silicon centers at unusually low oxidation states.
-Interesting examples include the disilicon (0) compound (NHC)Si=Si(NHC), the Si(I) halides Si2X2(NHC)2 (X = Cl, Br, I), and the Si(II) halides SiX2 (NHC) (X = Cl, Br, I), which have proven to be particularly useful building blocks in low-valence silicon chemistry.
+Recent developments in molecular silicon chemistry have shown that N-heterocyclic carbenes (NHCs) are capable of stabilizing silicon centers at unusually low oxidation states and novel bonding modes.
+Interesting examples include the disilicon (0) compound (NHC)Si=Si(NHC), the Si(I) halides Si2X2(NHC)2 (X = Cl, Br, I), and the Si(II) halides SiX2 (NHC) (X = Cl, Br, I), which have proven to be particularly useful building blocks in low-oxidation state silicon chemistry.

 Computational Chemistry